Voter ID in Alabama

 Valid forms of identification differ by state.
 In certain states that require voters to provide identification, there may be exceptions that allow some voters to cast a ballot without providing an ID.
 To see more about these exceptions, see details by state.
 Commonly accepted forms of ID include driver's licenses, state-issued identification cards, and military identification cards.

-In the map below, only states that require registered voters to present identification at the polls on Election Day are classified as states requiring identification.
+In the map below, states that require registered voters to present identification at the polls on Election Day or that require poll workers to request identification from a vote are classified as states requiring identification.
+Some of these states provide for exceptions to these requirements.
 See the table below the map for more details.
 Follow the links provided for additional information about voter identification in each state.

 Several states that do not require identification generally require first-time voters to present identification at the polls.
 Other states that don't generally require identification may require it if the voter did not provide proper identification to register.
 Federal law requires newly registered voters to provide either a driver's license number or the last four digits of their Social Security Numbers at the time of registration.
 Many states that require identification allow voters to cast provisional ballots if they do not have the required identification.
 Hover over each state in the map below for more details.